brimdata/zed/zql/docs/search-syntax/README.md

 ```zq-output
 ```

 To achieve this with a field/value match, we can use [glob wildcards](#glob-wildcards).
+Because this is not testing for strict equality, here we use the `=~` operator between the field name and value.

 #### Example:
 ```zq-command